pantheon-systems/terminus-site-clone-plugin/README.md

 You can also pass the argument(s) `--no-database`, `--no-files` and/or `--no-code` to skip cloning one or more items.
 You cannot, however, skip all three as there would be nothing left to clone.

+**Note files and database backups over 500MBs will not work** due to Pantheon import file size limits.
+If your files or database are over 500MB they will need to be [manually migrated](https://pantheon.io/docs/migrate-manual/).

 ## License
 MIT